CLIMATE-DIAMOND/EU-CLEWS/README.md

-# EU-CLEWS
+# CLEWS-EU
-This repository contains the EU-CLEWs model development work carried out under the Horizon-DIAMOND project.
+This repository contains the CLEWs-EU model development work carried out under the Horizon-DIAMOND project.
 The repository is a work in progress.
 It has two main sections: The Aggregated EU CLEWs model and the Diaggregated EU CLEWs model.
 The later, a detailed country level modelling work, is yet to be started.
 The former, a single node aggregated model for the EU27 countries, is being developed and is its final stages of development.

 # Structure of CLEWs-EU